cocoatoucher/StyledMarkdown/README.md

 iOS 15.0 / macOS 12.0 / tvOS 15.0 / watchOS 8.0
 </p>

 StyledMarkdown is a mini library that lets you define custom styles in code and use them in your localized markdown strings.
+You can create `SwiftUI` `Text` views or just `AttributedString`s with those styled markdown strings.

 ```
 let normalStyle = Style { style in